MGamalSofco/fdir/README.md

 ```
 ## **``walk(str paths,str mode)``**<br>
 The Function takes two arguments dictionary of ``paths`` and ``mod (1 , 2 , 3 or 4)`` <br>
-Recursively iterating through all files from initial path , Return List of all files which match ``mode`` <br>
+Recursively iterate through all files from initial path , Return List of all files which match ``mode`` <br>
 > **Ex**
 ------
 ```python